paulfioravanti/paulfioravanti.github.io/README.md

 | Content  | [![License: CC BY 4.0][license-cc-badge]][license-cc-url] |
 | Code     | [![License: MIT][license-mit-badge]][license-mit-url]     |

-Content in all blog posts are licensed under the [Creative Commons Attribution 4.0 license][license-cc], and all source code in this repo and contained within any blog posts is licensed under the [MIT license][license-mit].
+Content in all blog posts is licensed under the [Creative Commons Attribution 4.0 license][license-cc], and all source code in this repo, and contained within any blog posts, is licensed under the [MIT license][license-mit].

 ## Social